 Designers know so much about graphic editing art, so it seems like a pleasure and honor for them to take part in the creation of photo editing services.
-There are many photo editors both web and mobile but all of them stand for the quality photos.
-They can be not only an independent digital product but also a part of the applications or websites with the wide functionality such as Instagram.
-Realizing how complicated the process of image edition can be, design experts try to create an effective instrument which would make things easier.
+There are many photo editors, both web and mobile but all of them stand for quality photos.
+They can be not only an independent digital product but also a part of applications or websites with wide functionality, such as Instagram.
+Realizing how complicated the process of image edition can be, design experts try to create an effective instrument that would make things easier.
 The article describes common UI screens for photo editing services.
 For graphic support, we used here some screens from our design project for Ribbet.

-Web photo editors along with desktop applications usually apply home screen as one and major page where users can reach all the features.
+Web photo editors, along with desktop applications, usually apply the home screen as one major page where users can reach all the features.
 Traditionally, a photo is placed at the center of the layout so that users could see it in the details.
-Due to the size of web and desktop page, designers can put the key functionality into a single page.
-They are often placed into the left sidebar which allows controlling the space effectively and makes the interactions easier and faster.
-Moreover, if a photo editor isn’t oriented to the professional designers or photographers and provides only the essential features, the instruments can be presented as minimalistic icons.
+Due to the size of web and desktop pages, designers can put the key functionality into a single page.
+They are often placed into the left sidebar, which allows controlling the space effectively and makes the interactions easier and faster.
+Moreover, if a photo editor isn’t oriented to professional designers or photographers and provides only the essential features, the instruments can be presented as minimalistic icons.

 Let’s see the detailed description of the interfaces introducing the major tools.

 The number of features in photo editors varies depending on the target audience.
-Some of them are created for experts in this field which means the services need to provide a wide range of instruments so that professionals could do complicated transformations.
-On the other hand, there are many digital products which allow making photographs beautiful even if you don’t have special skills.
+Some of them are created for experts in this field, which means the services need to provide a wide range of instruments so that professionals could do complicated transformations.
+On the other hand, there are many digital products that allow making photographs beautiful even if you don’t have special skills.

-Traditionally, mobile editors are oriented to the non-expert audience so they usually don’t provide many tools at once.
-There is a list of image editing tools which are essential for this kind of application.
-Let’s look at the common functions and UI solution helping to represent them effectively.
+Traditionally, mobile editors are oriented toward the non-expert audience, so they usually don’t provide many tools at once.
+There is a list of image editing tools that are essential for this kind of application.
+Let’s look at the common functions and UI solutions, helping to represent them effectively.

 One of the basic features is cropping.
-It often happens that there is too much unwanted space around the object on a photo and we need to remove it.
-Cropping is a quick way to get rid of unnecessary space on the photo which takes minimum efforts.
+It often happens that there is too much unwanted space around the object in a photo, and we need to remove it.
+Cropping is a quick way to get rid of unnecessary space in the photo, which takes minimum effort.
 Designers usually present a tool in a shape of a rectangle which users can scale and move.
 The spare area is darkened so that it could be easy to distinguish.
-Even if an app is oriented to users with a very basic level of tech literacy, it may be a good idea to add the information about the size of a photo on the screen.
-It can be shown in pixels or inches allowing users to see the size of the image after the operation.
+Even if an app is oriented to users with a very basic level of tech literacy, it may be a good idea to add information about the size of a photo on the screen.
+It can be shown in pixels or inches, allowing users to see the size of the image after the operation.
 The action of cropping, as well as the other functionality, should be confirmed to avoid accidental changes.

 Alignment and rotating